KokkinosThanos/A-Flower/README.md

 # A Flower

-Here I am experimenting and I have created a combination with...
+Here I am experimenting and I have created a combination using...

 Javascript DOM,
 Javascript CANVAS,